 Step 2 – Select Save option from the File menu or press CTRL+S keys on the keyboard to save the file.

 Step 3 – The Save As dialog pop-up appears and in the bar to select the location.

 Step 4 – Enter the File Name as

 Step 5 – As the last thing, click the SAVE button.

 These steps will generate a batch file and place it in the Startup folder.

 In order to test it you may reboot the system and open the temp folder.
 Henceforth, whenever you boot your PC, the batch file will eradicate the temp files immediately all by itself.
-If you come across some leftover files, it means that those files are currently is use of some application.
+If you come across some leftover files, it means that those files are currently is the use of some applications.
 Therefore, close entire active applications forasmuch completely remove those files.